Hellooo, Homemade Al Pastor!

 Description

-This easy homemade Al Pastor Marinade recipe hits all the right notes – it’s earthy, citrusy, & subtly sweet thanks to flavor-forward ingredients, like orange juice, smoky chiles, & achiote.
-Prepped in a blender in 10 minutes or less, homemade al pastor has never been so easy – use it to make tacos al pastor & more!
+This easy homemade Al Pastor Marinade recipe hits all the right notes – it’s earthy, citrusy, and subtly sweet thanks to flavor-forward ingredients, like orange juice, smoky chiles, and achiote.
+Prepped in a blender in 10 minutes or less, homemade al pastor has never been so easy – use it to make tacos al pastor and more!

 Ingredients